sebastianpech/TexVar/README.md

 See example in download folder

 ## Getting Started
-The easiest way is to start with the example and use the provided CheatSheet.
-It contains every command.
+The easiest way is to start with the example, use the provided CheatSheet and have a look at the Wiki.